OOPSpam/blog/_posts/2023-10-26-stop-bot-signups.md

 They are partially accessible because they all come with an invisible mode that you can use.
 However, if your visitors are detected as suspicious, they will likely be stuck with endless loop puzzles to solve.

-Anything you add to your site's HTML will negatively impact your site's performance, but Turnstile's JS file seems to have the least impact compared to reCAPTCHA and hCaptcha.
+Anything you add to your site's HTML will negatively impact your site's performance, but Turnstile's JS file seems to have the least impact compared to reCAPTCHA and hCAPTCHA.

 ![Turnstile](/blog/assets/posts/spam-signups/cloudflare_turnstile.webp "Turnstile")

-### Do you get fake signups despite reCAPTCHA, hCaptcha, Turnstile?
+### Do you get fake signups despite reCAPTCHA, hCAPTCHA, Turnstile?

 You are not alone.
 Captchas are effective against simple bots, but advanced bots can [bypass reCAPTCHA](https://github.com/ultrafunkamsterdam/undetected-chromedriver).
 There are also "captcha farms" (e.g. 2Captcha) where people are paid to solve reCAPTCHA at low cost.